usnistgov/FIPS201/_FIPS201/system.md

 ![PIV Card Lifecycle Activities]({{site.baseurl}}/{{page.collection}}/images/lifecycle.png){:style="width: 1047px;" latex-src="lifecycle.pdf" latex-fig="3-2"}

-Descriptions of the seven card lifecycle activities are as follows:
+The seven card lifecycle activities are as follows:

 PIV Card Request
-: This activity applies to the initiation of a request for the issuance of a PIV Card
+: The initiation of a request for the issuance of a PIV Card
     to an applicant and the validation of this request.

-Identity Proofing and Registration.[^enroll]
+Identity Proofing and Registration
-: The goal of this activity is to verify the claimed identity of the
+: Verification of the claimed identity of the
-    applicant, verify that the entire set of identity source documents presented at the time of registration is valid, capture biometric characteristics, and optionally create the PIV enrollment record.
+    applicant, verify that the entire set of identity source documents presented at the time of registration is valid, capture biometric characteristics, and create the PIV enrollment record.[^enroll]

 PIV Card Issuance
-: This activity deals with the personalization (physical and logical) of the card
+: Personalization (physical and logical) of the card
     and the issuance of the card to the intended applicant.

 PKI Credential Issuance
-: This activity deals with generating logical credentials and loading them
+: Generation of logical credentials and loading them
     onto the PIV Card.

 PIV Card Usage
-: During this activity, the PIV Card is used to perform cardholder authentication for
+: Use of the PIV Card to perform cardholder authentication for
     access to a physical or logical resource.
 Access authorization decisions are made after successful cardholder identification and authentication.

 PIV Card Maintenance
-: This activity deals with the maintenance or update of the physical card and
+: Maintenance or update of the physical PIV Card and
     its data.
 Such data includes various card applications, PINs, PKI credentials, and biometric data.

 PIV Card Termination
-: The termination process is used to permanently destroy or invalidate the
+: Permanent destruction or invalidation of the
-    PIV Card and the data and keys needed for authentication so as to prevent any future use of the card for authentication.
+    PIV Card and the data and keys needed for authentication so as to prevent any future use of the PIV Card for authentication.

  [^enroll]: In some other National Institute of Standards and Technology (NIST) documents such as [[SP 800-63A]](../_Appendix/references.md#ref-SP-800-63A), registration is referred to as *enrollment*.

 ## 3.3 Connections Between System Components {#s-3-3}

-To perform authentication for logical or physical access using a PIV Card or derived PIV credential, the relying subsystem verifies the credential and obtains attributes from the PIV account.
-The connections and data flows between these components are shown in [Figure 3.3](#fig-3-3).
+To perform authentication for logical or physical access using a PIV Card or derived PIV credential directly, the credential is verified and attributes from the PIV account are provided to the relying subsystem.
+The connections and data flows between these components are shown in [Figure 3-3](#fig-3-3).

 [Figure 3-3.
 PIV System Connections](#fig-3-3){:name="fig-3-3"}
 {:latex-ignore="true"}

 ![PIV System Connections]({{site.baseurl}}/{{page.collection}}/images/system-direct.png){:style="width: 1047px;" latex-src="system-direct.pdf" latex-fig="3-3"}

-While it is possible to directly accept a PIV Card from another agency, the recommended interoperability mechanism for most agencies is to use a federation protocol as discussed in [Section 7](federation.md#s-7).
+While it is possible to directly accept a PIV Card issued by another agency, the recommended interoperability mechanism for most agencies is to use a federation protocol as discussed in [Section 7](federation.md#s-7).
 In this method, the PIV cardholder authenticates to an
-Identity Provider (IdP), which is part of the PIV Issuance and Management Subsystem, using their PIV Card or derived PIV credential.
+IdP, which is part of the PIV Issuance and Management Subsystem, using their PIV Card or derived PIV credential.
 The IdP verifies the credential and determines the attributes associated with the PIV account.
 The IdP then creates an assertion that is sent to the relying subsystem.
-The connections and data flows between these components are shown in [Figure 3.4](#fig-3-4).
+The RP validates the assertion from the IdP, but the RP never sees the credential or authentication at the IdP.
+The connections and data flows between these components are shown in [Figure 3-4](#fig-3-4).

 [Figure 3-4.
 PIV System Federation Connections](#fig-3-4){:name="fig-3-4"}
 {:latex-ignore="true"}